Mada20/EDJumpilot/README.md

 Installation / configuration
 ----
- 1. Download main.py, controls.py, options.py and utils.py.
+ 1. Download the repository.
- 2. Install the required libraries by pip used by script if you do not have them (ctypes, pynput, numpy, PIL)
+ 2. Install the required libraries by pip used by script if you do not have them. (ctypes, pynput, numpy, PIL)
  3. Edit options.py and configure options in your own way.
+Or add yours options and change import in main.py in 4 line.
     (For now all settings are for Anaconda and screen resolution FullHD)
  4. Use default HUD colour and set interface brightness to full.
 (System panels (default:4) -> Functions -> INTERFACE BRIGHTNESS)
- 5. If you want, edit controls.py and change options for buttons in lines: 6 - 22 or change buttons settings in the game:
+ 5. If you want, edit controls.py and change settings for buttons in lines: 6 - 22 or change buttons settings in the game:

 | Button | Description |
 | ------ | ------ |